 the benefits of

 Root canal therapy is the best way to preserve your natural tooth if the pulp has become infected.
 A root canal allows you to get relief from the pain of an infected tooth, and prevents tooth loss due to infection.
 Since the procedure is usually covered by most dental insurance plans, it is often one of the most affordable ways to treat an infected tooth.
-If you’re in pain due to an infected tooth, contact us for an appointment now at (562) 439-0754.
+If you’re in pain due to an infected tooth, contact us for an appointment at our Long Beach office at (562) 439-0754.

 Understanding Tooth Infections